Yramklass/POL-ID/README.md

 * The predicted honey type (e.g., Monofloral Eucalyptus, Multifloral Fynbos).
 * A complete list of identified pollen species and their absolute counts.
 * The percentage ratio of each pollen species.
-* Counts for each cluster of unidentified pollen.
+* Counts and exemplar images for each cluster of unidentified pollen.

 ---